How to Develop Your Gluteal Muscles - Butt Shape

 2. Bend at the waist down to the ground with arms extended in front

-3. From the kneeling push-up position, place arms are at shoulder width
+3. From the kneeling push-up position, place your arms at shoulder width

 4. Look forward and create a 90-degree angle at your right knee